|

 Please note that these are not the days and nights that are required for shooting these scenes, but the days and nights when the plotlines take place.

 The biggest part of the script contains the scenes with the dialog.
-It is about 48 to 52 pages long — approximately one page of dialog per film minute.
+It is about 48 to 52 pages long on the average — approximately one page of dialog per film minute.
+A pilot script or a season opener might contain more pages, primarily due to establishing new characters with short introductions.
 Each scene has a number for easier reference on the call sheets and as far as other production requirements are concerned.

 Filming the Wine Country Location Episodes